 Average Daily Attendance (ADA): The aggregate number of pupil days of attendance divided by the number of days in the regular school session.
 Attending school for five or more hours while school is in session constitutes one pupil day of attendance.
-The best three months' average daily attendance of the prior year is used to calculate General State Aid for the current year.
+The average daily attendance from the best three month's of the prior year is used to calculate General State Aid for the current year.